 Cardinal DiNardo informed Fr.
 John late Wednesday evening (Jan.
 30, 2019) that he was placing him on administrative leave, effective at noon on Thursday (Jan.
 31, 2019), while the allegations are investigated.

 IS FR.
 JOHN STILL THE PASTOR OF PRINCE OF PEACE?

 In May, 2019, Fr.
 John submitted a letter of resignation from Prince of Peace and requested retirement, for age and medical reasons.
 Fr.
 Gerald Goodrum has been appointed Pastor of Prince of Peace, effective July 1, 2019.

 CAN WE TALK TO FR.
 JOHN?

 Fr.
 John is in good contact with the Archdiocese and the Cardinal and is very grateful for all those supporting him.
-If you would like to reach out to him with encouragement or prayers, please contact his assistant, Paula Reed, at email@example.com.
+If you would like to reach out to him with encouragement or prayers, please contact the Parish Office at firstname.lastname@example.org.

 IF CREDIBLE ACCUSATIONS OF ABUSE ARE FOUND AGAINST A PRIEST, ARE THE SACRAMENTS HE ADMINISTERED STILL VALID?